CINPLA/exdir/README.md

 ## Goals and benefits ##

-By reusing the structure of HDF5, EXP should be familiar to researchers that have experience with this format.
+By reusing the structure of HDF5, EDS should be familiar to researchers that have experience with this format.
 However, by not storing the data in a single file, the data is much less prone to corruption.